epapiez/ThinkCPPRunestone/_sources/Chapter8/compound_values.rst

 We will start out with structures and get to classes in Chapter `[class] <#class>`__ (there is not much difference between them).

+.. fillintheblank:: fill_eight_one

+    Strings are made up of smaller pieces (the characters).
+This makes strings an example of a _____ type.

+    - :(?:c|C)ompound: Correct!
+      :.*: Try again!

+.. fillintheblank:: fill_eight_two

+    One of the mechanisms for creating your own compound values is structures.
+What is the other?

+    - :(?:c|C)lasses: Correct!
+      :.*: Try again!

+.. mchoice:: question_eight_intro
+   :multiple_answers:
+   :answer_a: integer
+   :answer_b: string
+   :answer_c: floating-point number
+   :answer_d: boolean value
+   :correct: b
+   :feedback_a: Try again!
+   :feedback_b: Correct!
+   :feedback_c: Try again!
+   :feedback_d: Try again!

+   Which is different from the others because it is does not represent a single, value-in integer?